yurivlk/Counter-Strike_Map_Prediction_Model/README.md

 ![plot](images/Load.jpeg)

+The etl process result in a DB with 28 columns and 1917 rows untill now.

 # Exploratory Data Analisis

- With this analysis I want to identify if are there any correlations between the data frame features and the target variable winner.
+ With this analysis I want to identify if there are any correlations between the data frame features and the target variable winner.

  Score Distribution plot